bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

      PQR  | location-D |
     (5 rows)

-Identifying null values in 'age’ column:
+Identifying null values in 'age' column:

     postgres=# select name from dummy_table where age is null;
      name